IDS6916/project_template/README.md

 > * Group participants names: Cornell, Lincoln; Necaise, Aaron; Robkin, Jessica; Vaz, Karina
 > * Project Title: Cultural Heritage Transportation Simulation Project

+## Topic/Purpose Statement

+“This study addresses” the viability of using computer simulations to identify the relationship between transportation networks and the smuggling of illicit antiquities.
+“The purpose of this research” is to provide a tool for law enforcement agencies and cultural heritage workers to recover looted archaeological artifacts before they reach the black market for sale.
+“The first phase” of the study will be a quantitative simulation, guided by graph theory, to determine the various routes between [How many?] archaeological sites that are known to have been looted during the 2014 ISIS insurgency in Syria and Iraq and known locations where caches of illicit artifacts have been recovered.
+The data from these [simulations] will inform a qualitative survey designed to explore the routes that participants will select when informed about transportation networks and faction controlled territories [THIS ISNT QUITE RIGHT].

 ## General Introduction

 (States your motivation clearly: why is it important / interesting to solve this problem?)
 (Add real-world examples, if any)
 (Put the problem into a historical context, from what does it originate?
 Are there already some proposed solutions?)

-(I tell sutdents to answer the questions, one paragaph each to start if you are lost)
+(I tell students to answer the questions, one paragaph each to start if you are lost)

 (Problem Statement.
 One paragraph to describe the prob-lem that you are tackling.)